-The core insight behind balenaOS is that Linux Containers offer, for the first time, a practical path to using virtualisation on embedded devices.
-VMs and hypervisors have lead to huge leaps in productivity and automation for cloud deployments, but their abstraction of hardware as well as their resource overhead and lack of hardware support means that they are out of the question for embedded scenarios.
-With OS-level virtualisation as implemented for Linux Containers, both those objections are lifted for Linux devices, of which there are many in the Internet of Things.
+The core insight behind balenaOS is that Linux containers offer, for the first time, a practical path to using virtualization on embedded devices.
+VMs and hypervisors have led to huge leaps in productivity and automation for cloud deployments, but their abstraction of hardware, as well as their resource overhead and lack of hardware support, means that they are not suitable for embedded scenarios.
+With OS-level virtualization, as implemented for Linux containers, both of those objections are lifted for Linux devices, of which there are many in the Internet of Things.

-BalenaOS is an operating system built for easy portability to multiple device types (via the Yocto framework) and optimised for Linux Containers, and Docker in particular.
+BalenaOS is an operating system built for easy portability to multiple device types (via the Yocto framework and optimized for Linux containers, and Docker in particular.
 There are many decisions, large and small, we have made to enable that vision, which are present throughout our architecture.

-The first version of balenaOS was developed as part of balena, and has run on thousands of embedded devices, deployed in many different contexts for several years.
-BalenaOS v2 represents the combination of the learnings we extracted over those years, as well as our determination to make balenaOS a first-class open source project, able to run as an independent operating system, for any context where embedded devices and containers intersect.
+The first version of balenaOS was developed as part of the balena platform, and has run on thousands of embedded devices on balena, deployed in many different contexts for several years.
+BalenaOS v2 represents the combination of the learnings we extracted over those years, as well as our determination to make balenaOS a first-class open-source project, able to run as an independent operating system, for any context where embedded devices and containers intersect.

 We look forward to working with the community to grow and mature balenaOS into an operating system with even broader device support, a broader operating envelope, and as always, taking advantage of the most modern developments in security and reliability.

 The balenaOS userspace packages only provide the bare essentials for running containers, while still offering flexibility.
 The philosophy is that software and services always default to being in a container unless they are generically useful to all containers, or they absolutely can’t live in a container.
 The userspace consists of many open source components, but in this section, we will highlight some of the most important services.